Highlights of the UK Space Conference 201930th Sep 2019

 Last week’s UK Space Conference brought about a number of fairly major announcements from the UK Space Agency as well as from commercial operators.

 The UK Space Agency announced that they were working on a hypersonic aircraft that could travel from London to Sydney, Australia in four hours along with Oxford-based company, Reaction Engines.

-The so-called, Sabre engine will be twice as powerful as the engine that was used in Concorde and will apparently reach New York in 1 hour from UK mainland, whilst also using a much greener and cheaper technology.
+The so-called, Sabre engine will be twice as powerful as the engine that was used in Concorde and will apparently reach New York in 1 hour from the UK mainland, whilst also using much greener and cheaper technology.

 The UK Space Agency also announced its recruitment drive to find a new astronaut to send up to the International Space Station.